Thermoelectric performance of Ni-Au metallic alloys determined by resonant scattering

-When the Ni content exceeds $x=0.5$, the transport function starts to increase strongly in the entire covered energy range as a consequence of further sharpening of the spectral functions, formation of the more dispersive and Ni-like band structure and increase of the DOS around $E_F$.
+When the Ni content exceeds $x=0.5$, the transport function starts to increase strongly in the entire covered energy range as a consequence of further sharpening of the spectral functions, formation of the more dispersive and Ni-like band structure and increase of the total DOS around $E_F$.

-This suggests that for lower temperatures, where states very close to $E_F$ contribute to thermoelectric transport properties, the highest thermopower can be expected at $x = 0.5$.
+This suggests that for lower temperatures, where mainly states very close to $E_F$ contribute to the thermoelectric transport properties, the highest thermopower can be expected at $x = 0.5$.
 For Ni$_{0.6}$Au$_{0.4}$ $\sigma(E)$ has a much steeper slope above $E_F$ in the $0-0.2$ eV range, however, the values below $E_F$ are $\sim2$ times higher compared to samples below $x=0.5$.

 The thermopower computed as a function of temperature for different concentrations of Ni is presented in Fig.\,\ref{fig:transport_overview}(b), and the value for $T = 300$~K as a function of $x$ in Fig.\,\ref{fig:transport_overview}(c).
 Thermopower is negative for all temperatures and compositions, which is directly related to the monotonically increasing $\sigma(E)$ function, resulting in a positive sign of $\dd\ln \sigma(E)/\dd E$.
-It is instructive here to mention the qualitative difference between this kind of metallic alloy and typical semiconductor, where $\sigma(E) \propto N(E)$, with $N(E)$ being the density of states, and where for such a shape of density of states (Fig.\,\ref{fig:ni10au90-dos-pdos}, where $E_F$ located on a decreasing DOS slope, we would have a positive thermopower.
+It is instructive here to mention the qualitative difference between this kind of metallic alloy and typical semiconductor, where $\sigma(E) \propto N(E)$, with $N(E)$ being the density of states.
+A semiconductor with a shape of $N(E)$ as in Fig.,\ref{fig:ni10au90-dos-pdos} and $E_F$ located on a decreasing would have a positive thermopower.